Updated August 14, 2020

 Ride the Lilly Belle

-If you’re lucky enough to get one of the few tickets available per day, you’re in for a treat.
-You’ll take a round trip run through the park and the Cast Member aboard will explain the story of this train car and you’ll be able to sit down in lovely seats and see things like Walt Disney’s “smoking jacket” and other artifacts.
+If you’re lucky enough to go on this tour and ride the Lilly Belle, you’re in for a treat.
+You’ll take a round trip run through the park and the Cast Member aboard will explain the story of this train car.
+You will be able to sit down in lovely seats and see things like Walt Disney’s “smoking jacket” and other artifacts.

 Pilot Mark Twain’s Boat